ummo93/EasyWeb/README.md

 #### Installation as maven dependency

-In pom.xml file there should be an instruction containing the repository address like:
+In pom.xml file there should be an instruction containing the repository address:
  ```xml
     <repositories>
         <repository>